Swader/diffbot-php-client/README.md

 ## Requirements

 Minimum PHP 5.6 is required.
+PHP 7.0 is recommended.

 This package uses some non-stable packages, so you must set your project's minimum stability to something like beta or dev in `composer.json`: